absmohamed/JS-intro/Mongoose/README.md

 });
 ```

 Notice that we used `save` instead of `exec`.
 This is because `addPost` returns a new Post object that was instantiated with `new Post`.
-To persist the associated document to the database, we use `save`.
+To persist the associated document to the database, we use the model instance method, `save`, which returns a promise (like `exec`).

-Contrast this with [what we are doing in our test setup function](#setup-and-tear-down-for-each-test), where we call `Post.create`.
+Contrast this with [what we are doing in our test setup function](#setup-and-tear-down-for-each-test), where we call `Post.create`, a static method on the Post class.
 If we call `Post.create`, it executes the `save` and returns a promise.

 **What about data validation?**